-Tests or generates alternative Types or Chars.
-The character types are inspired by the standard C < ctype. h> primitives.
 Note that the mode (-,+) is only efficient if the Type has a parameter, e.g., char_type(C, digit(8)).
-With an atomic Type the whole unicode range (0..0x1ffff) is generated and tested against the C character classification function.
+If Type is a atomic, the whole unicode range (0..0x1ffff) is generated and tested against the character classification function.

 alnum